RDCLder/RPG_Game/README.md

-# RPG Game (Unfinished 11/23/18)
+# RPG Game

-## Files

-- Main
+## Main

 - rpgPlay
-    - Launch this file to start the game (unfinished as of 11/23/18).
+  - Launch this file to start the game.
+  - Game is mostly playable as of 11/23/18, but more features are coming.

-- Modules
+## Modules

 - rpgCharacter
   - Stores character definitions
 - rpgGameplay
   - Stores gameplay definitions and most other core gameplay code.